Program History, Mission, and Vision

 The KU Department of Health Information Management improves lives and communities through partnership with our students and innovation in all we do.

 To lead the nation in caring, healing, teaching, and discovering through a pioneering role in health information management.

-- Diversity: We appreciate the variety of characteristics, qualities, experiences and ideas that contribute to well-being and belonging and that enrich our department and community.
+Respect: We value and embrace the variety of characteristics, qualities, experiences and ideas that contribute to well-being and belonging and that enrich our department and community.

-- Exploration: We embrace creativity, innovation and the opportunity to discover with open, future-focused minds.
+Innovation: We embrace creativity, exploration, life-long learning and the opportunity to discover with open, future-focused minds.

 - In 1971, Three students enroll in the post-baccalaureate certificate program that was precursor to health information management.
 It was named medical record administration at the time.

 - In 1974, the Department of Medical Record Administration joined the then-new School of Allied Health, known today known as the School of Health Professions on the University of Kansas Medical Center campus in Kansas City, Kan.